zX3no/Omnia/README.md

    at Program.<Main>$(String[] args) in D:\Git\Project-Omnia\Bytecode\C#\Program.cs:line 9
 ```

-The documenation and build tools are okay.
+The documentation and build tools are okay.
-I like C# more than Kotlin and Java, however it's still pretty mediorce.
+I like C# more than Kotlin and Java, however it's still pretty mediocre.
 There are faster and simpler languages.

 ### Lua